UKCloud/documentation/articles/vmware/vmw-how-install-rhui-vm.md

 [IL3 RHEL 7 Standard](https://cas.frn00006.ukcloud.com/Docs/UKCloud_Shared_Services/IL3-Client-RHEL7-Standard-2.1-1.noarch.rpm?AWSAccessKeyId=438-1048-5-aefff7-1&Expires=1625261806&Signature=tPUvM%2B53G1qVD6lCEUbDNQ9IMX8%3D)

-If you require the high availability (HA) package, raise a Service Request directly via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal and you will be provided with a download location.
+If you require the high availability (HA) package, raise a Service Request directly via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal and we'll provide you with a download location.

-1. Download the file required to your VM (or place the contents in an accessible location such as NFS share, FTP, and so on).
+1. Download the appropriate file to your VM (or place the contents in an accessible location such as NFS share or FTP).

 2. Install the relevant RPM.